kddfinanceday/kddfinanceday-github.io/program.md

 classes: wide
 author_profile: false
 ---
-KDD Finance Day 2023 will take place on **August, 2023**.
-More schedule will be released soon.
+KDD Finance Day 2023 will take place on **August 7, 2023**.
+The detailed schedule will be releaseed soon.

 <!--